bruj0/kubectl-jsonlogs/README.md

 **Plugin not found:**

 - Ensure the script is in your PATH
-- Verify the script is executable: `ls -l scripts/kubectl-logs scripts/kubectl-jq scripts/kubectl-jsonlogs`
+- Verify the script is executable: `ls -l kubectl-jsonlogs`
 - For k9s: Make sure `kubectl-jsonlogs` is accessible via `kubectl jsonlogs` command
 - For k9s: Ensure the plugin is configured with scope `container` and uses correct variables: `$POD`, `$NAMESPACE`, `$CONTEXT`, `$NAME`